- What is Motorlytics 996?

 - Is there a way to avoid bore score, cylinder cracks, oil leaks, etc.?

 - Avoid idling.
-Turn the key and wait for the countdown (0.5 to 0) on the indicator next to the oil level gauge, then turn the ignition on.
-Drive off after about 20 seconds.
+After inserting the key, turn the ignition on promptly, get moving right away, and warm up the engine while driving—this is the appropriate approach for M96 and M97 engines.
 After you start driving, even in midwinter, the coolant gauge will begin to move after about 5 minutes.
 In roughly 10 minutes the coolant reaches 180°F—coolant is ready.
 About 10 minutes after that, oil temperature is in the normal range.
 The 996 has no oil temp gauge; use the oil pressure gauge instead: when it drops below 2 bar at rest, the oil is warm.
 Total warm-up is about 20 minutes.
 With this routine and consistent daily maintenance, those issues are much less likely.

 - What revs should I use during warm-up and after?